NVSeismoLab/qmlutil/README.md

 qmlutil
 =======
-Utilities for QuakeML
+Utilities for QuakeML schema conversions in pure-ish python

-In a perfect world, all professional seismological applications speak QuakeML.
-This is for when that doesn't happen.

 About
 -----